hapax/hapax.github.io/assets/teaching.md

 interesting activity.
 Unless they are taught to love hiking, they'll have no thought of walking for hours every day.
-If it becomes a joyless, meaningless chore, they'll do everything they can to avoid it!
+Not to mention if it becomes a joyless chore, in which case they'll do everything they can to avoid it!

 There seem to be two ways to fix the situation.
 The first is to lower our ambitions, and train students for small walks, jaunts around